 Need to send more than three monthly requests?
 For just $10 per month, you can send an unlimited number of signature requests above and beyond the benefits included in the free account.

 Looking for free templates?
 With our $15 per month business account, you’ll get not only an unlimited number of signature requests but also an unlimited number of templates.
 You’ll also receive team management and custom branding tools, so you and your team may create as many branded documents as you need.

-This is perfect for any business as it allows you the ability to collaborate with multiple teammates working on a variety of templates simultaneously.
-You may also continue updating your templates without the need to delete old ones and you’ll never have to store templates as your business grows.
+This is perfect for any business as it allows you to collaborate with multiple teammates working on various templates simultaneously.
+You may also continue updating your templates without the need to delete old ones, and you’ll never have to store templates as your business grows.

 Creating online documents with Signaturely is very easy.